Doreen, Victoria

-Doreen is a suburb in Melbourne, Victoria, Australia, 29 km north-east of Melbourne's Central Business District, located within the City of Whittlesea and Shire of Nillumbik local government areas.
+Doreen is a suburb of Melbourne, Victoria, Australia, 29 km north-east of Melbourne's Central Business District, located within the City of Whittlesea and Shire of Nillumbik local government areas.
 Doreen recorded a population of 27,122 at the 2021 census.

 Patrick Reid settled the area in 1844, calling it "Hazel Glen".
 The Post Office opened on 8 December 1870 as Hazelglen, and was renamed Doreen in 1895.

 The area has a community hall and a Country Fire Authority fire station.

 History

 Doreen was initially established by Europeans in the year 1844.
 One of these early settlers was Patrick Reid.
 Reid had a holding over the land, calling the area "Hazel Glen".
 In 1862, Reid's holdings over the land were subdivided into farmland, which led to further settlers coming to the area.
 The increase in settlers led to the construction of a Methodist church on the corner of Yan Yean Road and Chapel Lane, which was opened in 1862.

 The Doreen name comes from John Gavan Duffy, the Victorian Postmaster-General and a member of the Legislative Assembly.

 Hazel Glen Common School (currently Doreen Primary) was later built by the local community and was completed in 1867.
 The school later received aid from the government on 1 July 1868, and was then recognised as Hazel Glen Common School No.945.